wcarhart/Despicable/README.md

 For example, perhaps you'd like to copy a very large file while also compressing some other files.
 This can easily be accomplished with `Despicable`.

 ## Usage
 `Despicable` is a Python CLI.
-You can either list commands via the command line:
+You can either list commands via the command line (note that commands *MUST* be wrapped in quotes):
 ```
 python despicable.py -c "cmd0" "cmd1" "cmd2"
 ```